 Anal pruritus is estimated to affect 1 to 5 percent of the general population .
 However, most of these patients probably do not come to medical attention.
 Anal pruritus is more common in the fourth to sixth decades of life and has a higher prevalence in males .

 Approximately 75 percent of cases of anal pruritus are secondary to inflammatory, infectious, systemic, neoplastic, and anorectal disorders that contribute to or underlie the development of pruritus [2,3].
 Idiopathic anal pruritus likely results from perianal fecal contamination and resultant trauma from wiping and scratching.

 Anorectal diseases — Anorectal diseases associated with anal pruritus include prolapsed internal hemorrhoids, abscesses, fissures, and fistulas (picture 1 and picture 2 and picture 3) .
 Skin tags do not contribute significantly to anal pruritus .
-(See "Hemorrhoids: Clinical manifestations and diagnosis", section on 'Clinical manifestations' and "Perianal abscess: Clinical manifestations, diagnosis, treatment" and "Anal fissure: Clinical manifestations, diagnosis, prevention" and "Anorectal fistula: Clinical manifestations, diagnosis, and management principles", section on 'Clinical features'.)
+(See "Hemorrhoids: Clinical manifestations and diagnosis", section on 'Clinical manifestations' and "Perianal and perirectal abscess" and "Anal fissure: Clinical manifestations, diagnosis, prevention" and "Anorectal fistula: Clinical manifestations, diagnosis, and management principles", section on 'Clinical features'.)

 Dermatologic diseases — Anal pruritus can also result from a variety of inflammatory skin disorders .

 - Hanno R, Murphy P. Pruritus ani.
 Classification and management.
 Dermatol Clin 1987; 5:811.

 - Daniel GL, Longo WE, Vernava AM 3rd.
 Pruritus ani.
 Causes and concerns.
 Dis Colon Rectum 1994; 37:670.